tansengming/stripe-subscribe/README.md

 ## Getting Started

-Here's a look at the files that have to be updated on the Rails app.
+These are the files that have to be updated on your Rails app.
 Don't panic.

 ```
 .